 Stream it August 24 on Netflix (opens in new tab)

 Move over, Ted Lasso, and make way for Ryan Reynolds and Rob McElhenney.
 In 2020, the two Hollywood stars embarked on a real, not-a-prank quest to turn around the woeful Wrexham Football Club in North Wales.
 This docuseries chronicles their purchase of the third oldest professional soccer club in the world, which is languishing in the fifth tier of the English football league.

 At the time, of course, everyone thought it was some kind of elaborate ruse for comedy purposes.
 Reynolds and McElhenney are well-known as jokesters.
 Yet, as this documentary shows, they were absolutely serious about investing in the team and the working-class community.
 They open themselves up to questions from supporters and tour the dilapidated facilities (Wrexham plays in Racecourse Ground, the world’s oldest soccer stadium that still holds international matches).
 The actors may have little to no experience at guiding a football club, but they have plenty of spirit.
-Ted Lasso would give five stars. - KW
+Ted Lasso would give five stars.
+You can also read why one of our writers is so excited for Welcome to Wrexham. - KW

 Stream it August 24 on FX via Hulu (opens in new tab)